dineshmetkari/myjsqlview/myjsqlview/docs/Release/readme.txt

     * Viewing, Adding, Editing, and Deleting All Table Fields.
     * Update Multiple Rows of Selected Table Field.
     * Support for Table Field Function Operations.
-    * Supports All Basic Data Types, Including Blob/Bytea/Binary.
+    * Support for All Basic Data Types, Including Blob/Bytea/Binary.
     * Data Type Checking During Adding or Updates.
     * Support for All Table Types, Including Transaction Locking.
-    * Support for Flushing Privileges for User root on mysql database.
+    * Support for Flushing Privileges for User root on MySQL database.
     * Printing of Summary Table Data, Screen View.
     * Export of CSV Summary or Complete Table Data.
     * Export of SQL Summary or Complete Table Structure/Data.
+    * Export of PDF Summary Table.
     * Export of SQL Current Open Database/Scheme.
     * Import of SQL Statement File.
     * Import of CSV data File Into Selected Database Table via Insert/Update.